keycloak/keycloak-community/design/web-authn-authenticator.md

 #### Configuration Item - Signature Algorithm

-  - Multiple items can be selected.
+  - Item selection : Multiple items can be selected.
+  - UI : ComboBox that enables multiple item selection and have a blank item.
+    - If a user selects only the blank item, it means no algorithm is selected.
+    - If a user selects no items, it also means no algorithm is selected.
+    - If a user selects multiple items including the blank item, this blank item selection is ignored.
   - Supported algorithms are the following : {ES256, ES384, ES512, RS1, RS256, RS384, RS512}
-  - Default setting is : {ES256}
+  - Default setting : a blank item selected
   - If no algorithm is selected, {ES256} is adapted.

 *Notes:*

 * These supported algorithms are supported ones in the WebAuthn protocol processing core library [webauthn4j](https://github.com/webauthn4j).
 * This setting is **required** for WebAuthn API (`navigator.credentials.create()`)
+* According to the rules just above, if a user select only a blank item or no items, it is equal to selecting only {ES256}.

 #### Configuration Item - Authenticator Attachment

-  - Have the switch (ON/OFF) to specify whether this configuration is used or not.
-Its default setting is OFF.
-  - Only single item can be selected.
+  - Item selection : Only single item can be selected.
+  - UI : ComboBox that enables single item selection and have a blank item.
+    - If a user selects only this blank item, that means this configuration is not used.
+    - If a user selects no items, it also means this configuration is not used.
   - Supported authenticator attachment options are the following : {platform, cross-platform}
-  - Default setting is : platform
+  - Default setting : a blank item selected that means this configuration is not used.

 *Notes:*